-There are many benefits to incorporating in a tax efficient, formally Offshore, jurisdiction.
+There are many benefits to incorporate in a tax efficient, formally referred to offshore, jurisdiction.
 The first benefit is that you can minimize your global tax liability.
 This is because tax efficient jurisdictions have favorable tax treaties with other countries and offer attractive tax rates.

 Another benefit of incorporating in a tax efficient jurisdiction is that you can protect your assets from seizure by the government.
 This is because these jurisdictions have strong asset protection laws in place.
 Additionally, you will likely receive better corporate governance in these jurisdictions.
 This is because their legal systems are more sophisticated and well-developed than those in other countries.

 There are a few things to keep in mind when choosing a tax efficient jurisdiction:

 3. The capital gains tax rate

 6. How easy it is to set up and maintain a company in the jurisdiction